math-comp/math-comp/INSTALL.md

-opam repo add coq-released https://coq.inria.fr/opam/released opam pin add -n coq -k version 8.20.0 opam install coq -j3 opam install coq-mathcomp-ssreflect -j3
+opam repo add coq-released https://coq.inria.fr/opam/released opam pin add -n coq -k version 8.20.0 opam install coq -j3 opam install coq-mathcomp-boot -j3
 ```
-Replace `ssreflect` here by the package you want, the dependencies will be
+Replace `boot` here by the package you want, the dependencies will be
 installed automatically.
 We recommend pinning a particular version of Coq
 (we give `8.20.0` as an example, see `CHANGELOG.md` for the supported versions).
 To get the latest development version you need to execute the following:
 ```
-opam repo add coq-extra-dev https://coq.inria.fr/opam/extra-dev opam install coq-mathcomp-ssreflect.dev -j3
+opam repo add coq-extra-dev https://coq.inria.fr/opam/extra-dev opam install coq-mathcomp-boot.dev -j3
 ```
 You can learn more about OPAM by reading its [user manual](https://opam.ocaml.org/doc/Usage.html).